mraheem25/threat-composer-ecs/README.md

 ---

-## Challenges and Lessons Learned
+## Challenges and lessons learnt
 Throughout this project, I faced several challenges, which helped me furthen my understanding.
-Some of the challenges icnluded:
+I also recognised the importance of commiting often and early to make safe, iterative changes and ease debugging.
+Some of the challenges included:
-- Application not being accessible to the internet and the tarffic not reaching the ALB.
+- Application not being accessible to the internet and the traffic not reaching the ALB.
 - As a Mac user, I had issues running my image.
 I implemented ARM 64 in my clickops task definitions as well as terraform Iac.
 However, when it came to building pipelines, this resulted in very high build times.